Apache Process Management and Capacity Planning

 If you use state-aware sessions, configure Apache such that it doesn’t recycle worker processes by configuring the installation as follows.

 If it is not possible to prevent Apache periodically recycling processes (perhaps as a result of a malfunctioning module) and state-aware sessions must be used, then an NSD based Gateway configuration can be used.
 An NSD-based architecture avoids the problems discussed above because it effectively separates the process management of the Web Gateway from the web server.
-Options for using the Web Gateway’s network service daemon (NSD) are covered in Alternative Configurations for Microsoft Windows and Alternative Configurations for UNIX, Linux, and macOS.
+Options for using the Web Gateway’s network service daemon (NSD) are covered in Using the NSD on Microsoft Windows and Using the NSD on UNIX®, Linux, and macOS.